OpenTaho/taho/README.md

 2. `variables.tf` exists with only variable type blocks
 3. `outputs.tf` exits with only output type blocks
 4. `terraform.tf` exits with only terraform type blocks
+5. `providers.tf` exits with only terraform type blocks
-5. Blocks are in sorted order
+6. Blocks are in sorted order

 ## Install with Go